To make money from data requires insightful data

 Whichever way you choose, data monetization gets more profitable if you can provide context to the data and make it insightful.
 The more insight your data provides, the more valuable it is.
 Take as an example a person about whom you know the job title.
 That is basic master data.
 Adding to that information the insight that the person has recently changed jobs, can open new business opportunities or guide your marketing efforts to be more targeted.
 Perhaps the job change entails a salary increase, a change of location, new business connections, etc.

-In short, master data management (MDM) can help build insights by adding context to information and creating 360° views of customers and businesses.
-Multidomain MDM is characterized by common governance of different data domains, thus revealing enhanced insights at the intersections of those domains.
+In short, master data management can help build insights by adding context to information and creating 360° views of customers and businesses.
+Multidomain master data management is characterized by common governance of different data domains, thus revealing enhanced insights at the intersections of those domains.

 Data monetization is not a new idea.
 But the growing number of data marketplaces and exchanges is making it easier to achieve.